programacion-que-es-control-codigo-fuente

 • PlasticSCM

-Undoubtedly, the most popular of them today is Git.
-Git is a distributed version control system, which means that each developer has a complete copy of the code repository on their local machine.
+Undoubtedly, the most popular one today is Git.
+Git is a distributed control system, which means that each developer has a complete copy of the code repository on their local machine.

 logo-git

 This allows working independently and then merging changes from different developers into a common version of the code.
-Additionally, developers can host Git repositories remotely, facilitating collaboration and tracking changes in the code.
+Furthermore, developers can host Git repositories remotely, facilitating collaboration and tracking of code changes.

 Git Client Applications

-A client of a version control system is an application or tool that allows you to interact with the system and perform operations on the code repository.
-These clients offer command-line interfaces or graphical interfaces that let you perform tasks on the source code management system.
+A client of a source code control system is an application or tool that allows you to interact with the system and perform operations on the code repository.
+These clients offer command-line interfaces or graphical interfaces that allow you to perform tasks on the source code management system.

 An example of a Git client is Git Desktop, a desktop application developed by GitHub.
 It provides an intuitive and easy-to-use graphical interface that allows developers to clone, create branches, make changes, commit modifications, and perform merges, among other operations, without needing to use command-line commands.